The specified module could not be found | 3 Ways to Fix It

 You can choose a virus and malware scanner from our Top anti-malware list.
 The list consists of well-known top spyware removers and will help you choose the right software for your computer's protection.
 Find the list by clicking this link.

-If the antivirus software was unable to find any viruses or malware related to the .dll file mentioned in the error, you might need to run a malware scan in Safe Mode.
-Safe Mode is a diagnostic start-up mode in Windows operating systems used to obtain limited access to Windows when the operating system does not start or function normally.
-It is the opposite of Normal Mode, which starts Windows in the usual manner.
-Safe Mode is available on Windows XP, Windows Vista, Windows 7, Windows 8, Windows 10, and most older versions of Windows.
+If the antivirus software could not find any viruses or malware related to the .dll file mentioned in the error message, you might need to run a malware scan in Safe Mode.
+Safe Mode is a diagnostic startup mode in Windows operating systems used to obtain limited access to Windows when the operating system does not start or function normally.

-First, type "file explorer options" in Search and select the File Explorer Options result from the contextual menu.
+Type "file explorer options" in Search and select the File Explorer Options from the contextual menu.

 Now start Windows in Safe Mode again, only this time select "Safe Mode with Networking".
 Start Windows in Safe Mode with Networking and open Task Manager by pressing Ctrl + Shift + Esc keys on the keyboard or simply right-click Start and select "Task Manager".

-In the "Processes" tab, find the program associated with the .dll file causing the "The specified module could not be found" error, right-click it and select "End task" from the contextual menu.
+In the "Processes" tab, find the program associated with the .dll file causing the error, right-click it and select "End task" from the contextual menu.

 Now follow these paths and delete the entries by right-clicking on each and selecting "Delete" from the contextual menu: